Master of Culture and Arts, Photography

 New Degree Programme 2021!

-Master of Culture and Arts, Photography is carried out in close cooperation with established actors in the international art world.
-The focus of the programme is on creating the possibility for you to build the international network that is relevant for your photographic work.
+Master of Culture and Arts, Photography is carried out in close cooperation with established practitioners in the international art world.
+The focus of the programme is on creating the possibility for you to build an international network that is relevant for your photographic work.
 Only 15 students will be admitted.

-The degree programme consists of 60 ECTS, 4-6 blocks of intense studies on location with periods of self-directed long distance studies in between these blocks.
+The degree programme consists of 60 ECTS, made up of 5-7 blocks of intense studies on location and periods of self-directed studies in between these blocks that are supported remotely.

-- Two of the blocks, a total of 10-14 days, will be held at Campus Allegro, Jakobstad/Pietarsaari, Finland
+- Two of the blocks, a total of 5-14 days, will be held at Campus Allegro, Jakobstad/Pietarsaari, Finland.
+This means that you will be coming to Jakobstad only twice in 1.5 years.

-- 2-4 of the blocks of on-location studies will consist of trips to various centres in the art world, in different cities around the world.
-We prioritize slow travel and avoid flying.
-The focus for the trips will therefore be on the European art scene, the networking with the rest of the world (eg. USA, Japan) will be realized through virtual channels.
+- The other part will consist of trips to various centres of interest in the art world, located in different cities around the world.
+We prioritize slow travel and try to avoid flying.
+The focus for the trips will therefore be within the European art scene, and networking with the rest of the world (eg. USA, Asia) through virtual channels as appropriate.
+If we are not able to travel the traditional way due to the COVID 19-pandemic , we still make sure to give you the tools to get the international network and influences through virtual solutions.
+Novia will provide a budget for the study trips within Europe.
+The travel and accommodation expenses to Jakobstad are not covered by Novia.

-The long distance studies will consist of extensive individual work and self-directed literature studies.
+The distance studies will consist of extensive individual work and self-directed literature studies.
 The individual work will be focused on working on your own portfolio, written assignments, presentations, and projects.
-The long-distance studies can be done from anywhere in the world.
+These studies can be done from anywhere in the world.

-This degree programme offers you a unique opportunity to upgrade your entrepreneurial skills as well as ways of communicating your photographic practice.
-The programme gives you the chance to establish international contacts in order to expand your field of professional activity.
+This degree programme offers you a unique opportunity to become part of a wider community of practice in which you are able to upgrade your entrepreneurial skills as well as ways of communicating your photographic practice.
+The programme gives you the chance to establish international contacts in order to expand your field of reference and professional activity.
 The studies are aimed for professional artists and photographers with a bachelor or master degree and at least two years’ work experience in the field of visual culture and contemporary art.

-The programme is carried out in close cooperation with established actors in the international art world.
-The focus of the program is on creating the possibility for you to build the international network that is relevant for your work.
-Only 15 students will be admitted so it will be possible to adjust the content of the programme to the individual needs of the students.
-Your own work and how to present it will be one of the cornerstones of the programme.
+The programme is carried out in close cooperation with established practitioners in the international art world.
+The focus of the program is on creating the possibility for you to build an international network that is relevant for your work.
+Only 15 students will be admitted so it will be possible to build the programme around the individual needs of the students.
+The ongoing development and dissemination of your own work will be one of the main aspects of the programme.

 Through mentorship, workshops, field trips and individual studies, the program will allow you to: